pauladam94/Agregyst/README.md

 ```))
 ```

-More complete example with full recap nice.
+More complete example with a full recap :

 ```typ
 #import "../tableau.typ" : tableau, dev, recap, item